and carry it away,

 The scapegoat ending up with low self esteem and limited feelings of self worth.
 Something those who escape from this situation often have to spend time working on building.

 Stepping away from their family of origin for the Golden Child however would be quite different.
-They would have to be prepared to step away from the source of all of their ego stroking and support, and often a level of self worth that they have never experienced outside their family of origin ( often because it is fallacious and unjustified) their superior feelings and having a system of externalising blame and guilt onto the scapegoat would be removed.They would have to find more authentic and less readily available sources of self worth and validation. and the simple power they acquired through being the golden child would also be gone.
+They would have to be prepared to step away from the source of all of their ego stroking and support, and often a level of self worth that they have never experienced outside their family of origin, often because it is unjustified.
+Their superior feelings and having a way of externalising blame, guilt and other negative feelings (onto the scapegoat) would be removed.They would therfore have to find more authentic and much less readily available sources of self worth and validation and the simplicity of handling their feelings and the feeling of power they acquired through being the golden child would also be gone.

 How hard it would be to say, after years of belief that: